-Digital payments have become the new norm, rendering traditional cash as a relic of the past.
-This shift is more than just convenience; it reflects our evolving digital landscape.
+Digital payments have become the new norm, with cash usage continuing to decline.
+This shift reflects our evolving digital landscape.

 With the rise of smartphones and online banking, consumers opt for speed, security, and personalisation.
 From mobile wallets like Apple Pay and Google Pay to A2A payments driven by open banking, the options for cashless transactions are ever-expanding.

-Below are the top ten electronic payment trends businesses should be aware of entering into 2025: from digital wallets and biometrics to embedded payments and open banking.
+Below are the top eight electronic payment trends businesses should be aware of entering into 2026: from digital wallets and biometrics to embedded payments and open banking.

 Digital Wallets